pachterlab/PROBer/INSTALL.md

     cd PROBer
     ```

-3. Make a build directory and move there
+3. Make a build directory and move there:

     ```
     mkdir build